How cycling in Faroe Islands could look like.

 • The weather on the Faroe Islands is very unstable up to the point that thick fog and beaming sunshine might follow each other.
 It can also happen that weather differs between different places on the islands.

-• When moving between islands, one should use the busses that travel between the islands via tunnels.
+• When moving between islands, one should use the buses that travel between the islands via tunnels.
 It is not allowed to travel through the tunnels by bike, which might be good considering that some of them are several kilometres long and there’s no lighting.

 • On the Faroe Islands, you don’t have to worry about your bike’s safety.
 The locals don’t even lock their cars.